openplotter/docs/pypilot/more.rst

 :Support: https://forum.openmarine.net/forumdisplay.php?fid=17

 .. danger::
-	This workbook is perhaps the most comprehensive document on Pypilot, but beware! contains a lot of outdated information about OpenPlotter v2 and some instructions that are no longer needed in OpenPlotter v3 and could make your system unstable.
+	This workbook is perhaps the most comprehensive document on Pypilot, but beware! it contains a lot of outdated information about OpenPlotter v2 and some instructions that are no longer needed in OpenPlotter v3 and could make your system unstable.

 	:Workbook: https://github.com/pypilot/workbook/wiki